Waiting for chemotherapy

 - listen to music or a podcast, or write in a journal

-- meditate or practise relaxation techniques or just have a rest
+- meditate, practise relaxation techniques or just have a rest

-- use a laptop, smartphone, tablet or ereader – check with the nurses whether this is okay and if power points are available.
+- use a laptop, smartphone, tablet or ereader – check whether it is okay to use devices and if power points are available

 At first, you may feel uncomfortable being around people who are sick because of cancer or their treatment.
 You may not identify with them.
 However, many people gain support from others who are receiving chemotherapy at the same time.
 You may find it helpful to join a support group to meet other people going through a similar experience.

 I became good friends with a lady who began chemotherapy on the same day as me.
-We ended up going walking several times a week for 18 months.
 The companionship was a great support.Tania